Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Trial Run of Function frmInstanceTest()

-Let us run the code and view the result in Application Window.
+Let us run the code and view the result in the Application Window.

 1. Click somewhere within the body of the frmInstanceTest() function and press the F5 key to run the code.

-The program will pause at the Stop statement and this will facilitate the viewing of the Application window, where the frmEmployees Form instances are open in normal view mode, one overlapping the other.
+The program will pause at the Stop statement, allowing you to view the Access application window, where multiple instances of the frmEmployees form are open in Normal View, with one instance overlapping the other.

-2. Press Alt+F11 to display the Application Window displaying both instances of the Form, the second form overlapping the first one.
+2. Press Alt+F11 to display the Application Window, where both instances of the Form are visible, the second form overlapping the first one.

-3. Click and hold on to the title bar area of the top form and drag it to the right, to make part of the form behind visible.
+3. Click and hold the Title Bar area at the top and drag it to the right to make part of the form behind visible.

-Check the employee records on both forms, they are different, one with employee code 4 and the other is 5.
-Check the title area of the forms, both are showing frmEmployees titles.
-Now, let us come back to the program and continue running the code to complete the task.
+Observe the employee records on both forms—they are different: one displays Employee ID 4, and the other displays Employee ID 5.
+Notice the title bar of both forms; they both show the same form name, frmEmployees.
+Now, return to the program and continue running the code to complete the task.

 4. Press Alt+F11 again to switch back to the VBA Window and press the F5 key one more time to continue executing the remaining lines of code.